robcarver17/skipperman/docs/ideas.md

 - clear old reports for event (remove rednedant permalinks) and other temp directories UTILITIES MENU
 - only do volunteer check on import if disagreement between days
 - key report links for instructors on event landing page
+- event report with literally everything on it

 ### Required for cadet week:

+- summarise food numbers, allergies for cadets & volunteers
-- event report with literally everything on it
+- downloadable report with summaries, plus cadet&volunteer details

-- create a food report with allergies and numbers (CW) - (FOOD ONLY EVENT FOR WRISTBANDS AND THEN COMBINE WITH CW EVENT)
-- maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW) (FOOD ONLY EVENT WITH NAME IMPORT FROM ANOTHER EVENT)
-- maintain and report on adult wristbands (CW) - FROM A GENERIC .CSV  LIST OF VOLUNTEER REPORT WHERE CAN FILTER ON DAYS ATTENDING
-- two types of food event: as part of training event, or social only seperate
-- manage social event with food only (Social)

-- two types of clothing event: as part of training event, or social only seperate
-- manage orders for hoodies (CW)

-- think carefully about how to handle events with no cadets, volunteers etc

   ### General required before handover to Jonny:

 ADMIN:
-- manage shared files eg deleete
-- wipe health and phone numbers
+- wipe all non essential information from stored data on past events

 REPORTING:
 - refactor reporting so uses common data model, and generally tidy up
-- create a list of key volunteers to invite to curry evening
+- create a list of key volunteers to invite to curry evening (REPORT on volunteers)
 - anything that is displayed on screen can be exported to .csv eg reg details, volunteer rota (and imported...???)
 - create a report of cadets